Premium collections for doors, windows and parquet

 Thanks to the multiple benefits of doors with glass, they are configured in dozens of variants.

-[White interior doors with glass](/{lang}/usi-interior/albe-vopsite) — White remains the most requested colour for interior doors, and a white door with glass combines chromatic neutrality with the benefit of natural light.
-Available in multiple shades of white and finishes (matte, glossy, satin).
+White remains the most requested colour for interior doors, and a white door with glass combines chromatic neutrality with the benefit of natural light.
+The result: a door that integrates into any interior without drawing attention to itself, while bringing extra light into the room.

-[Wood doors with glass](/{lang}/usi-interior/furnir) — A layered wood door with glass brings warmth and a natural texture impossible to replicate with other materials, and the glass adds light without compromising the warm character of the wood.
+A layered wood door with glass brings warmth and a natural texture impossible to replicate with other materials, and the glass adds light without compromising the warm character of the wood.
 Suitable for homes with natural wood floors or Scandinavian, rustic or classic styling.

-[Sliding doors with glass](/{lang}/usi-interior/usi-glisante) — The sliding system saves space, and the glass compensates for the visual barrier a solid sliding door would create.
+The sliding system saves space, and the glass compensates for the visual barrier a solid sliding door would create.
 A double sliding door with glass keeps the room bright even when the door is closed — suitable for bathrooms, dressing rooms or narrow passages.
+Available as both double doors and sliding doors with glass.

-Interior doors with glass for modern interiors — In contemporary interiors, the glass door works as a subtle separation element: it divides the space without closing it.
+In contemporary interiors, the glass door works as a subtle separation element: it divides the space without closing it.
 The trend toward open space increasingly translates into the use of a double interior door with arch and glass.

 How to choose the right interior doors with glass

-Door design and colour — Glass interacts with the door colour: on a white door the effect is bright and neutral; on natural wood the glass creates a material contrast; on a dark-painted door the glass becomes an accent.
+Glass interacts with the door colour: on a white door the effect is bright and neutral; on natural wood the glass creates a material contrast; on a dark-painted door the glass becomes an accent.
 The colour is configured to order, and matching doors with flooring helps the overall coherence of the interior.

-Opening system — Hinged, sliding or pivot — all opening systems are compatible with glass doors.
+Hinged, sliding or pivot — all opening systems are compatible with glass doors.
 The difference is how you interact with the glazed surface: on a sliding door the glass stays visible at all times; on a hinged door only when closed.
 The chosen swing direction also affects how much the glass is exposed in the room.

 How interior doors with glass can be used per room